pamelamatias/RLadies_MUC/20170521_2nd_meetup_ggplot2intro/README.md

 ## Comments / Questions / Suggestions / gReetings (_see what I did there_)

-Drop us a line in
+Drop us a line at

 munich at rladies dot com